 Bleeding from the incision.

-Accidental injury to internal organs or major blood vessels, from the laparoscope or surgical instruments.
+Accidental injury to internal organs or major blood vessels.
+This can be from the laparoscope or surgical tools.

-Pain after the procedure, from inflating the abdomen with gas.
+Pain after the procedure, from inflating the belly with air.

 Problems caused by anesthesia.